leeohaddad/reward-system-challenge/README.md

 Download from https://github.com/leeohaddad/reward-system-challenge.

+## Dependencies

+This solution uses the following libraries:
+- [Compojure][http-endpoints-lib]
+- [data.json][json-lib]
+So, if you don't have them, Leiningen will download it for you, since they are marked as dependencies.

 ## Usage

 This project was created using a project automation tool called Leiningen.
 Using it, any user can run this project in a quick and easy manner.